 Mean score of companies in the Precious Metal Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Perseus Mining reported total carbon emissions of approximately 271,456,000 kg CO2e, with Scope 1 emissions accounting for about 215,219,000 kg CO2e and Scope 2 emissions at approximately 56,237,000 kg CO2e.
 This represents a slight decrease from 2023, where total emissions were about 275,082,000 kg CO2e, with Scope 1 emissions of approximately 204,198,000 kg CO2e and Scope 2 emissions of about 70,884,000 kg CO2e.
-Over the past few years, Perseus Mining has demonstrated a commitment to reducing its carbon footprint, although specific reduction targets or initiatives have not been disclosed.
-The company has consistently reported emissions across Scope 1 and Scope 2, but there is currently no data available for Scope 3 emissions.
-Perseus Mining's emissions per material mined and produced indicate a focus on improving operational efficiency, with emissions per tonne of ore mined reported at about 4,900 kg CO2e in 2024.
-The company continues to monitor and report its emissions, aligning with industry standards for transparency and accountability in climate commitments.
+Perseus Mining has set ambitious reduction targets, aiming for a 46% reduction in both Scope 1 and Scope 2 emissions by 2030, starting from their 2022 levels.
+This commitment reflects a proactive approach to climate action, aligning with industry standards for sustainability.
+The company has not disclosed any Scope 3 emissions data, which typically includes indirect emissions from the supply chain and product use.
+However, their focus on reducing direct emissions demonstrates a commitment to improving their overall environmental impact.
+Perseus Mining's emissions data is not cascaded from any parent company, indicating that their reported figures are independently sourced.
+The company continues to monitor and report its emissions, striving to enhance transparency and accountability in its climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents